voyager1winterberry/cse372-01srs/softwareRequirementsSpecification.md

 | Effect of parameters | Shall be limited to the location the gym the user is working out in. |
 | Relationship of outputs to inputs | ***input/output sequences***: Shall only show what the user what the progress is for the workouts done in the gym. ***Formulas for input to output conversion***: Shall compute a history for proper tracking of each workout and times in the past when more completion was done. |
 * It may be appropriate to partition the functional requirements into sub-functions or sub-processes.
 This does not imply that the software design will also be partitioned that way.

+#### 3.2.3 Exercise Interface Functions <a name="3.2.3-exercise-interface-functionality" />

+This section contains the requirements for MyJym application.
+These requirements are organized by the features declared in the document Scope.
+The features mentioned in the scope are then refined into requirements and details about the app’s appearance and its features.

 ### 3.3 Usability Requirements <a name="3.3-usability-requirements" />